tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/2/LessonPlan.md

 **File:** [jarvis.py](Activities/09-Evr_Streaming_Dashboard/Unsolved/jarvis.py)

 Explain to students that the previous iteration of the trading dashboard was replaced each time that new data arrived.
 For a single plot, this was fine, but for a complex dashboard, each replacement would reset the entire dashboard and negatively impact the user experience.
-Explain that we can avoid some of these issues by updating the example to use the Streamz library with hvplot.
+Explain that we can avoid some of these issues by updating the example to use the Streamz library with hvPlot.

 Open the starter code and highlight the sections that will be replaced or updated.
 Then, start by updating the imports and the initialize function: